-That’s it – All-American Barbecue Sauce consists of only five ingredients, and you can prepare it in less than five minutes.
-How awesome is that?!
+That’s it – Old Bay® Homemade Barbecue Sauce consists of only five ingredients, and you can prepare it in less than five minutes.
+How awesome is that?

-What foods pair well with homemade barbecue sauce?
+What foods pair well with this homemade barbecue sauce?

 The question is, what isn’t good with this sauce.
 It just makes everything taste delicious!
 Here are a few of my favorites: